Classroom Plus Plus (CPP) Developer Guide

 * * * user find a contact by name locate details of contacts without having to go through the entire list

-* * * user find contacts by a specific field
+* * * user find contacts by a specific field narrow down my search to quickly locate the right contact

 * * * user add contacts easily retrieve them